Kaduna-Nzeogwu

 Kaduna Nzeogwu: Death and Legacy

 The troops were under Captain Inua Mohammed Wushishi.
 The sector was led by Nzeogwu’s friend, Lieutenant-Colonel Folusho Sotomi.
-He was only 30.
+The Major was only 30.

 Chukwuma Nzeogwu hailed from Okpanam, near Asaba, present-day Delta State, Southern Nigeria but he’s buried in an Army cemetery in Kaduna, his place of birth, in full military honours, with his body mutilated and eyes gorged out by unknown irate Nigerian soldiers.